Legal Billing Software: The 18 Best Options in 2025

 A survey done before the rise in passive time tracking showed that the average attorney spent more than three hours each month tracking time.

-If each of your attorneys charges $300 per hour, that means you’re losing out on $900 a month in billables for that attorney.
+If each of your attorneys charges $300 per hour, that means you’re losing out on $900 a month in billable hours per attorney.
 If you have ten lawyers in your firm, that number grows to $9,000.

 This estimate doesn’t account for the additional hours that slip through the cracks with manual reporting.
 The ABA has estimated that legal professionals lose up to 10 percent of billable hours to time tracking errors.

-Good legal office billing software can automate many of these time-consuming tasks and reduce human error in your law firm finances.
+Good legal billing software can automate many of these time-consuming tasks and improve accuracy in your finances.

 Boost Law Firm Profitability